occamLab/invisible-map-generation/README.md

 *This repository is a refactor and extension of the work done in [occamlab/assistive_apps](https://github.com/occamLab/assistive_apps/tree/summer2018) to generate maps.*

+## Run with Docker

+Build with: `docker build -t invisible_map . `

+Then, you can run the default run command to fetch from firebase with:
+`docker run -v /Users/becca/invisible-map-generation/.cache:/invisible-map-generation/.cache/ invisible_map`
+Add the `-it` flag to enter the Docker terminal to run any command.

+Rebuild and rerun the container to see code changes.
+Edit [Dockerfile](/Dockerfile) to change the run command, or add dependencies.

 ## Dependencies

 - [OCCaM Lab fork of g2opy](https://github.com/occamLab/g2opy) to work with the graphs.